c0ns0le/backup-github/README.md

 - username - Github username

-- output - output directory where the zip file will be generated.
-The name of the zip file is `backup-github.zip`.
+- output(optional) - Absolute path for output directory where the zip file will be generated.
+The name of the generated zip file is `backup-github.zip`.